 Nevertheless, Rauch and Wittes rightly point out how progressive efforts to democratize the political process have produced much of the political sclerosis that now afflicts us.
 Building off Rauch’s fine essay in the Atlantic last year (about which I blogged at the time), they argue that transparency comes at the expense of compromise.
 Political reforms that weaken party bosses and equalize campaign financing unintentionally favor charismatic demagogues who can bypass the enabling constraints of back-room deals and the quid pro quo.

 There is a great deal of truth in all this.
 Effective political deliberation requires space between voters and legislators.
 A golden mean must be struck between outright political corruption and unrelenting popular pressure.
 If an earlier moment of American politics was too extreme with respect to the former, today’s political culture suffers from the opposite plight.
-Who, after all, can recognize Publius’ celebration of our sagacious upper house in the actual workings of the American Senate?
+Who, after all, can recognize Publius’ sagacious upper house in the actual workings of the American Senate?

-Unfortunately, Rauch and Wittes’ prescription is ill suited to the disease they aptly diagnose.
+Unfortunately, Rauch and Wittes’ prescription is ill suited to the disease they diagnose.
 They call for an invigoration of America’s “intermediary institutions,” a category under which they unhelpfully lump everything from the Democratic National Committee to the National Security Agency to the Federal Reserve Board.
 The only discernible thread unifying these various institutions is their common anti-populist character.
 But intermediary institutions in the spirit of Tocqueville and Madison aren’t just mechanistic barriers that obstruct popular opinion.
 They certainly serve to temper populist impulses, but they do so by channeling prejudice, not by blocking it.
 Their essential purpose, in Madison’s memorable telling, is to “refine and enlarge” the public views.
 With this ultimate telos in mind, only some of Rauch and Wittes’ preferred institutional reforms will do.
 Greater privacy in legislative deliberations will help; empowering unaccountable bureaucrats won’t.

 Rauch and Wittes focus overwhelmingly on the checks-and-balances within the national government.
 But that’s only part of the story.
 Many of our most important mediating institutions aren’t constitutional veto-points; they are the spaces between voters and the national government.
 Everything from local government and political parties to organized religion and the media must be considered.
 Schools and workplaces are especially indispensable loci of citizen formation and education.
 Focusing excessively on parchment barriers, Rauch and Wittes exhibit a classic liberal conceit.
 They aim to construct the state as a kind of perpetual motion machine, capable of churning out progress regardless of what inputs are thrown in.
 Precisely because most citizens spend so little time thinking about national politics—the cause of the ignorance Rauch and Wittes diagnose—politics needs to begin from the worlds most people do inhabit.
 Both institutionally and culturally, a democratic politics must meet voters where they are.